WAN doesn't reconnect on dropped PPPoE session

 Make sure the modem is set to MTU 1492, perhaps also set the interface leading to the draytek to that MTU as well, it may help, and has helped in many cases for me, tho the sure fire fix has usually been to replace the Draytek unit with ANY other brand.

-#4 Updated by Michael Knowles over 3 years ago
+#4 Updated by Michael Knowles about 4 years ago

 I actually visited site today to deal with pfSense.
 I have a couple of interesting observations and did get partway towards writing a reply to this at lunchtime, but saved it for posterity as I tried one last thing...